Ts'ehlanyane National Park

 Ts'ehlanyane National Park is a National Park in Lesotho.
 It is located in the Maloti Mountains in Leribe District, and is part of the larger Maloti-Drakensberg Transfrontier Conservation Area.
-This Lesotho northern park protects a high-altitude, 2600 m patch of rugged wilderness, including one of Lesotho’s only stands of indigenous forest with a number of rare undergrowth plants that are unique to this woodland habitat.
+This Lesotho northern park protects a high-altitude, 2600 m patch of rugged wilderness, including one of Lesotho’s only remaining stands of indigenous forest with a number of rare undergrowth plants that are unique to this woodland habitat.

 The name "Ts'ehlanyane" is the local common name for the berg bamboo (Thamnocalamus tessellatus), from which the river and park take their name.
 It is fitting that the park should bear the name of this Drakensberg endemic plant, as it may be the most important refuge for this plant in the entire Maloti-Drakensberg mountain range.

 History

 This proclaimed protected pristine area lies at the junction of the Ts'ehlanyane and the Holomo rivers.
 It owes its origin to the access road to the "Mamohale tunnel" (May 1991), which was the first adit drive for the Lesotho Highlands Water Project.
 This adit covers 22 km from the source at Katse Dam to the As River outfall near Clarens, Free State.